 About Kevin Harris

-Harris performed at renowned national and international venues
+Harris performs at renowned national and international venues

 He is currently on the faculty at Berklee College of Music where he coaches ensembles, theory classes, piano labs, and private piano instruction.
 Additionally he is part of Berklee's Mentoring Program, and he leads the Berklee Piano Club.

 Lastly and perhaps most importantly...